 What Can We Learn from Failed Airdrops in 2024?

-While crypto projects continue to onboard communities and distribute tokens using airdrops, the year 2024 marked a steep failure rate in the number of airdrops.
+While crypto projects continue to onboard communities and distribute tokens using airdrops, 2024 marked a steep failure rate in the number of airdrops.
 What was once a powerful method for onboarding new users has become, in many cases, a cautionary tale of wasted resources, regulatory challenges, and unprofitable airdrops.
-Understanding why so many airdrops fail offers important lessons for both investors and projects.
-In this article, we will talk about lessons learned from some failed airdrops in 2024 and will draw some conclusions by analyzing the cases which happened with some hazardous situations.
+Understanding why so many airdrops fail offers essential lessons for investors and projects.
+In this article, we will talk about lessons learned from some failed airdrops in 2024 and draw some conclusions by analyzing the cases that happened in hazardous situations.

 1. Utility Matters: Tokens Without a Purpose Will Fail

 Another critical factor to realize with the failed airdrops of 2024 is that tokens must have some use cases to be successful.
 Most of these projects distributed tokens for no real-world utility or functionality within their respective ecosystems.
-These tokens are hyped for a short period and thereafter start to lose their value immediately when participants come to the realization that they have no real purpose.
+These tokens are hyped for a short period and then lose their value immediately when participants realize they have no real purpose.

 Key Takeaways: